akelly1954/Samples/README.md

 # Please Note:
-This is work in progress -- I'm uploading my sources to the repository while ensuring that the code is tested, building properly (at least on my system), and working.
+This is work in progress -- I'm writing code and uploading the sources to the repository while ensuring that everything is tested, building properly (at least on my system), and working.
 So for a period of time I've got restrictions on interactions with the repositories that allow one to view, clone and/or otherwise download the code (to which you are welcome as per the LICENSE) but I am not yet welcoming collaborators.
 Right now I only have some basic libraries and main programs that use/exercise them and there are more objects coming.
 As soon as I introduce enough code that is stable, I'll remove the restrictions.
 In the meantime, if there's something critically important you need to communicate, please email me at **andrew@akelly.com**.

 Thank you.

+**SEE ALSO:**

-**SEE ALSO:** The README.md file in the **source** folder (./source/README.md).
+The README.md file in the **source** folder (./source/README.md).

-## A collection of C++ objects (libraries), and some executable programs that utilize those objects.

-The sources are organized in a source tree which is built using cmake (minimum version 3.10).
-There are (will be) additional README files in the subdirectories going into more detail of how to use the build environment.

-New work is checked into the **dev** branch.
-The **main** branch is fairly stable.

-See the **source/README.md** file for detail about the file/directory structure, build tools, and how to build the sources.

-This is an "out of source" build environment.
-Mostly.
-Check the **./.gitignore** file to see what's ignored.
-The **build** directory can always be removed without affecting any source files.

-Even though the IDE and build environment are set here as the defaults (eclipse, gnu toolchain), the Eclipse IDE is not required.
+The file **./LICENSE** contains the legal language covering distribution and use of the sources in this project (that belong to me).
+The software that does not belong to me, is covered by its own license which is clearly marked in the code and in the README files.

 ### Current deficiencies:

 Currently the Windows' WIN32 configuration has not been built and tested yet.